 Childcare Training Programs

-Does the organization offer the training in the desired format (in-person or online) and language (English, Spanish)?
+2. Does the organization offer the training in the desired format (in-person or online) and in the desired language (English, Spanish)?